pb2106/Canva-pro/README.md

 ## 🕹️ Usage

-1. Click the extension icon.
-2. Go to any Canva and start a project and add an pro image to your project.
+1. Go to any Canva and start a project and add an pro image to your project.
-3. Click on the pro image in your workspace.
+2. Click on the pro image in your workspace.
-4. Paste anywhere (Ctrl+V) in supported apps (Discord, MS Paint, etc.) or in canva workspace
+3. Paste anywhere (Ctrl+V) in supported apps (Discord, MS Paint, etc.) or in canva workspace

 ---